w3f-community/asylum-item-nft/docs/items-metadata-standard.md

 ## Tag metadata standard

-Every Interpretation in Asylum ecosystem is associated with specific set of Tags.
-Every Tag will have attached metadata.

-**Consider Tags as a verbal description of Interpretation**.
-Tags can carry metadata fields with predefined or configurable values, or even without any metadata, bringing specific semantics to the Interpretation (like the `pixeled` tag).
+Every Interpretation in Asylum ecosystem is associated with specific set of Tags. **Consider Tags as a verbal description of Interpretation**.
+Tags can carry interpretation metadata fields with predefined or configurable values, or even without any metadata, bringing specific semantics to the Interpretation (like the `pixeled` tag).

 Besides the common Tag fields like `id` and `description` that are used to provide the understanding of the Tag semantics, Tag metadata also has a complex field - `metadataExtensions`.

-**`metadataExtensions` is the object, that describes the way how the concrete Tag affects the metadata of Interpretation.
+**`metadataExtensions` is the object, that describes the way how the concrete Tag affects the metadata of Interpretation.**

 For example `png` tag can bring the required `fileFormat` field to the metadata with the default value `png`.